script-fu/artbox/content/hub/docs/folder/Technical-Guide.md

 #### Step 1: Construct the Common Base

 - **Reset the Common Base:** Reset the 'convert-to-artbox' branch to the latest commit from the GIMP master branch.
+- **Rebase the Convert Branches:** Rebase the convert branches to the GIMP master branch.
 - **Merge Convert Branches:** Merge all relevant convert branches into the 'convert-to-artbox' branch.
 - **Squash Commit History:** Squash the commit history of these merges into a single commit to simplify history.